Dexa Scan Near Me

 What Happens During the Scan?

 When you arrive at the DEXA scan center, you'll be asked to remove any clothing or accessories that contain metal, such as jewelry, watches, and eyeglasses.
 You'll also be asked to lie down on a table, and the technologist will position you so that the DEXA machine can scan the area of interest.
-The scan is quick and painless, and it lasts about 10-15 minutes.
+The scan is quick and painless and only takes about 7 minutes.

-After the scan, the technologist will review the images and send the results to you the next day.
+After the scan, the technologist will review the images and send the results to you that same day.
 A DEXA scan measures the mineral density of your bones and provides information about your body composition, including the amount of fat, muscle, and bone tissue.

 If you're looking for a DEXA scan in the Los Angeles, San Francisco, Austin, Dallas, or Seattle areas, one of the best options is BodySpec DEXA scans.
 BodySpec uses the latest and most advanced DEXA machines, and their technologists are highly trained and experienced.
-They offer DEXA scans for the whole body.
+They offer DEXA scans for the whole body that are non-diagnostic.
 BodySpec also provides detailed and easy-to-understand reports, so you can see your results and understand what they mean.

 What’s Next?